Types of DNA Analysis

 The Y chromosome is very helpful in identifying suspects in forensic applications.
 The Y chromosome is only found in the males so that analyzing the male chromosome separates out the female DNA.
 This chromosome is only passed down from father to son, so it is also very useful in identifying familial relationships.
 An advantage to analyzing the Y chromosome is the ability to limit the potential pool of suspects, even when there is more than one male contributor found in a biological sample.
-With further advancements, the extraction process used to separate semen from vaginal cells before analysis may become unnecessary.

 Short Tandem Repeat Analysis (STR)